 Magnetic Recording is an interdisciplinary field involving physics, material science, communications, and mechanical engineering.
 The physics of magnetic recording involves studying magnetic heads, recording media, and the process of transferring information between the heads and the medium.
 General areas of investigation include: nonlinear behavior of magnetic heads, very high frequency loss mechanisms in head materials, characterization of recording media by micromagnetic and many body interaction analysis, response of the medium to the application of spatially varying vectorial head fields, fundamental analysis of medium nonuniformities leading to media noise, and experimental studies of the channel transfer function emphasizing nonlinearities, interferences, and noise.
 Current projects include numerical simulations of high density digital recording in metallic thin films, micromagnetic analysis of magnetic reversal in individual magnetic particles, theory of recorded transition phase noise and magnetization induced nonlinear bit shift in thin metallic films, and analysis of the thermal-temporal stability of interacting fine particles.Research laboratories are housed in the Center for Magnetic Recording Research, a national center devoted to multidisciplinary teaching and research in the field.

 Applied Physics—Radio and Space Science: This program focuses on the study of radio waves propagating through turbulent media.
-The primary objectives are probing of otherwise inaccessible media such as the solar wind and interstellar plasma.
-Techniques for removing the effects of the turbulent medium on astronomical observations and providing an accurate restoration of the intrinsic signals are also studied.
+The theory of such propagation is also studied with a view to removing the distorting effects of the turbulent medium on astronomical observations and providing an accurate restoration of the intrinsic signals.